ulthiel/Magma-UT/Readme.md

 ### Running Magma-UT

-1. I assume you have [Magma](http://magma.maths.usyd.edu.au/magma/) installed and working.
-To get Magma-UT you can either:
+1. I assume you have [Magma](http://magma.maths.usyd.edu.au/magma/) installed and working, i.e. when you enter ```magma``` in a terminal, Magma will start.
+It's easiest when you add the Magma directory to your PATH environment variable.
+2. To get Magma-UT you can either:
    * Download the most recent release (simplest);
    * Clone the Git repository using ```git clone https://github.com/ulthiel/Magma-UT.git``` (recommended).

 2. You can start Magma-UT simply via the command ```./magma-ut``` (Linux and macOS) or ```magma.bat``` (Windows).
 This starts a Magma session with all the extensions from Magma-UT attached.
 Basically, you can use the command ```magma-ut``` as a replacement for ```magma```, so e.g. ```magma-ut myprogram.m``` will work.
 3. The Magma-UT startup script automatically determines some environment information and sets environment variables.
 These are all listed in the file "Config/Config.txt" and if something isn't set properly (e.g. if Magma cannot be found) you can set the variable here manually.
 Usually, this should not be necessary.
+If you want to modify things, don't forget to remove the comment symbol # at the beginning of a variable definition.
 4. For the remote package and database functionality I assume you have [Git](https://git-scm.com/downloads) and the [Git LFS extension](https://git-lfs.github.com) installed.
 This is both very easy to set up on all operating systems, see [here](https://stackoverflow.com/questions/48734119/git-lfs-is-not-a-git-command-unclear).
+If you later get some Git LFS troubles, I recommend updating Git (I tested version 2.24).

 ## Overview of the functionality